acoli-repo/powla/experimental/salt/Readme.md

   > However, a major drawback is that transitive search is always performed over the full document.
   > Many files failed with StackOverflow errors

+- TextImporter

+    $> ./toRDF.sh TextImporter Readme.md

+  > Note: This will not produce any "real" output, but this is *not a bug*, because the resulting file does not contain any annotation (such as, for example, tokenization).
+And without annotations, the resulting POWLA data is just an empty set of triples ...
+For processing plain text, it is strongly recommended to perform tokenization first.
+For whitespace tokenization, this can be achieved with `sed -e s/'$'/'\n\n'/g -e s/'\s\s*'/'\n'/g` Readme.md > Readme.tok`.
+The resulting file is a (very simplistic) CoNLL-TSV format and can be processed with CoNLL-RDF.

 ### Not operational because of Pepper issues

 - CoraXML to POWLA-RDF